MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-payment-profiles.md

 After you create a payment profile record, you must add it to a channel instance within a workstream's channel setup to make it work.
 Conversational commerce is supported for Apple Messages for Business.

-## Create an Apple Messages for Business payment profile for Apply Pay
+## Create an Apple Messages for Business payment profile for Apple Pay

 ### Prerequisites